 - Wage: The employer will be expected and required to pay wage to the employee.
 Hence employment relation is not a pro bono service.
 On the contrary, it is a service in return for wages.
 The mode of payment for wage could be in cash or in kind though ordinarily payment is effected through cash.
 As regards to the interval of payment, it could be in daily, weekly, bi-monthly, monthly etc.

-Article 174 of Proclamation Number 377/2003-As a requirement, for a foreigner to be lawfully employed in Ethiopia, he/she needs to possess double permits – Residence Permit & Work Permit.
-The power to issue Residence Permit is vested on the Security, Immigration and Refugee Affairs Authority; Work Permit is to be issued by the Ministry of Labour and Social Affairs.
+Article 174 of the Proclamation - As a requirement, for a foreigner to be lawfully employed in Ethiopia, he/she needs to possess a Work Permit.
+Work Permit is to be issued by the Ministry of Labour and Social Affairs.

 Legally stipulated minimum working conditions

-- Employment security: Article 13 of Proclamation Number 377/2003-Employees are at liberty to terminate the job with or without any cause, provided that they produce prior notice.
+- Employment security: Article 13 Employees are at liberty to terminate the job with or without any cause, provided that they produce prior notice.

-- Normal working hours: Article 61 (1) of Proclamation Number 377/2003-normal hours of work shall not exceed eight hours a day or forty eight hours a week”
+- Normal working hours: Normal hours of work shall not exceed eight hours a day or forty eight hours a week.

-- Safe and healthy working conditions: Article 92 of the Labor Proclamation- The employer is required to provide safety equipments and train how and when to make use of them.
-Article 93 of the Proclamation- The employee has also a corresponding duty to make use of the protective tools appropriately.
+- Safe and healthy working conditions: The employer is required to provide safety equipments and train how and when to make use of them.
+The employee has also a corresponding duty to make use of the protective tools appropriately.

 - while carrying out the employer’s order at a place and time of work;